ICHEC/QNLP/tests/db_tests/README.md

 ```
 and assuming the `qnlp_tagged_corpus.sqlite` database exists in the current directory, it will be loaded.

-The entire rpocedure is as follows:
+The entire procedure is as follows:
 ```bash
 cd corpus
 chmod +x ./CondInstall.sh